Richard Fung

 Richard Fung (born 1954) is a video artist, writer, public intellectual and theorist who currently lives and works in Toronto, Ontario.
-He was born in Port of Spain, Trinidad and is openly gay.
+He was born in Port of Spain, Trinidad, and is openly gay.

-Fung is a professor at OCAD University.
-He earned an undergraduate degree at the University of Toronto, and received a MEd in sociology and cultural studies at University of Toronto.
+Fung was a professor at OCAD University.
+He earned an undergraduate degree at the University of Toronto, and received a Master of Education in sociology and cultural studies at the University of Toronto.

 Fung's work in video explores the role of Asian men in gay pornography, while addressing the intersections between colonialism, immigration, racism, homophobia, and AIDS.
-Many of his works have been presented at venues in Canada and the United States of America.
+Many of his works have been presented at venues in Canada and the United States.

 Fung is an activist and founded the Toronto-based organization Gay Asians of Toronto in 1980.

-In 2019, he was presented the Bonham Centre Award from The Mark S. Bonham Centre for Sexual Diversity Studies, University of Toronto, for his contributions to the advancement and education of issues around sexual identification.
+In 2019, he was presented the Bonham Centre Award from the Mark S. Bonham Centre for Sexual Diversity Studies, University of Toronto, for his contributions to the advancement and education of issues around sexual identification.